hruboson/nixos-conf/README.md

 ```
 qemu-system-x86_64.exe ^
+    -accel whpx -M q35 ^
     -m 4096 -cpu max -smp 4 ^
-    -device virtio-vga-gl ^
+    -device qxl-vga,vgamem_mb=4096 ^
-    -display sdl,gl=on ^
     -device virtio-keyboard-pci -device virtio-mouse-pci ^
     -netdev tap,id=mynet0,ifname="Ethernet 3",script=no,downscript=no ^
     -device virtio-net-pci,netdev=mynet0 ^
+    -usb -device usb-tablet ^
     -drive file="C:\Path\to\vm\nixos.qcow2",if=virtio,format=qcow2 ^
     -bios "C:\Path\to\qemu\OVMF_CODE.fd"
 ```

+Change the `ifname` in `-netdev` argument to the name of your network adapter.
-This runs much smoother by using the `virtio-vga-gl` and `-display sdl,gl=on`, but takes a bit longer to load.
+This runs much smoother by using the `-accel whpx` and `-device qxl-vga`.
 If all you see is black screen try resizing the QEMU window few times.
-Change the `ifname` in `-netdev` argument to the name of your network adapter.

 3. my cursor is upside down